 If you’re moving to Germany, make sure to read my other posts detailing my ex-pat life in the country.

 For those planning or thinking of moving to Frankfurt, make sure to also read why I absolutely love living in the financial capital of Germany!
+This post is also a part of my guide to living in Frankfurt, Germany where I list out all the things you need to know as an expat in Frankfurt and Germany.

 What is the EU Blue Card?